Once in a while, you stumble upon a case study that collects your thoughts just enough to give you a moment of clarity.

 Because everyone’s lives take different courses, everyone accumulates different talents and experiences.
 Therefore, each investor can only expect their “happy zone” to be different from everyone else’s.
 This point is perfectly connected to lesson #2.
 You can only know your “happy zone” once you have been ruthless at defining your circle of competence.

 Since some players are better high-ball hitters than low-ball hitters, or better outside than in; each batter should work out his own set of percentages.
 But more important, each should learn the strike zone, because once pitchers find a batter is going to swing at bad pitches he will get nothing else.Ted Williams from The Science of Hitting.

 Lesson #5: Valuation matters little when you deal with exceptional companies.

 Notice how not a single word was exchanged around Microsoft’s market price or intrinsic value?
 It was just a plain conversation about the business using common sense language.
 Raikes and Buffett never discussed owning the company for a short period of time, flipping the investment once a devastating “paradigm shift” would occur ten years out.
-It was long term—at least 10 years out—or nothing.
+It was the long term—at least 10 years out—or nothing.